10 Astounding Steps to Build Trust in a Relationship

 Relationships of emotional investment, by their nature, bring trials, troubles, doubts, disorder, uproar, change, stretching, and growth.
 They develop into the grist from which your life is twisted and formed.
-Be courageous when faced with chaos, distress, crisis, questions, and doubts.
+Be courageous when are facing chaos, distress, crisis, questions, and doubts.
 When the time is right, seek them out.
 Dig into the grime of your relationship and discover the treasures.

 Do you actually believe that this can happen?
 The reason for your relationship is to make you happy.
 Do you realize this?
-Happiness may be the result, but your other is given to you to shift you to where you really want to be.
+Happiness is the result, but your other is giving to you to shift you to where you really want to be.
 Hindrance, trials and moments of pain are given as lessons on which you deliberately write the script of your life independently and together.

 Embrace the difficult.
 Believe that in this embracing you will discover more of your real self.
 Believe that you are given the means and capability to face what you and your spouse are to face.
 Once you are able to accept and believe these ultimate purposes, trusting your mate will be that much easier.